chennyhaohao/MultiCurrency/Readme.md

 Traditionally, in tokensales of ERC20 tokens, only contributions in ETH are accepted.
 This system will allows users to purchase ERC20 tokens with other cryptocurrencies, such as BTC.

 ## User flow
-When using the system, a user will first have to sign up and login.
+When using the system, a user will first have to sign up and potentially go through a KYC verification process.
 After logging in, the user will get to choose the currency with which to purchase tokens (currenctly only ETH & BTC will be supported).
 If the user chooses ETH, the website will simply reveal the Ethereum smart contract address to which users can send their ETH, along with instructions such as the gas fee and gas limit to set.
 There will be also a panel where the user can input an Ethereum address and query its token balance.

 If the user instead chooses BTC, the process will be a bit more involved: each user will have a BTC account in the system and they will able to see its balance.
 The website will also present the user with a BTC address, to which the user can send BTC to top up their account balance.
 After topping up the account, the user can then use the account balance to purchase tokens.
 The user will have to specify their Ethereum wallet address with which they will receive the tokens, and the amount of tokens to purchase (a conversion calculator will then automatically show them the corresponding cost in BTC).
 If the user confirms the purchase, the system backend will process the contribution by transferring BTC from the user's account to the team's multisig wallet, and if successful, issue tokens to the Ethereum address specified by the user.